nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 Please go through the above skills if necessary for reference or revision
 <hr/>

-In this post we will understand how to read command line arguments using `argparse` module
+In this post we will understand how run external commands or call other languages in python using the `subprocess` module

 Install **argparse** module by entering the following in command prompt
 ```